pigskin/kodi-gamepass/README.md

 # NFL Game Pass Plugin for XBMC #
-by Alex Waite and divingmule
+**version 0.2.0 — Donald Driver Edition** by Alex Waite and divingmule
-Version: 0.2.0 -- Donald Driver Edition

 Before reading any further, please understand that while this plugin does work, not all features are supported (or fully tested) and it should be